thdotnet/azure-docs.pt-br/articles/service-fabric/service-fabric-diagnostics-oms-setup.md

 $WorkspaceName = "<Log Analytics workspace name>"
 $solution = "ServiceFabric"

-# Log in to Azure and access the correct subscription
+# Sign in to Azure and access the correct subscription
 Connect-AzAccount
 Select-AzSubscription -SubscriptionId $SubID